-This is the tenth principle of stakeholder engagement.
+10) Take responsibility: the tenth principle of stakeholder engagement

 Stakeholder engagement is not the job of one member of the project team.
 While there needs to be a central focus, who is normally the project manager, it’s the responsibility of everyone to understand their role in maintaining an ongoing dialogue with stakeholders, and to understand and follow the right approach to communication and engagement.